mstksg/pandoc-sync/SPEC.md

     Note that for all conflicts involving readable modes (anything but `write`) where multiple files are changed before a sync occurs, backups are always stored.
-*   `opts`: Settings for various pandoc reader and writer options
-*   `variables`: pandoc's key-value store used for templates
 *   `reference`: used for formats able to use reference files.
 Can be one of:
     *   `self`: the file is its own reference file.
 Tries to preserve style whenever possible.